-Prerequisites: Earth Science
+Prerequisites: Earth Science Grade Levels: 9-10

-This laboratory-oriented course is designed to provide students with a background in biological concepts while experiencing proper experimental design and analysis.
+Credits: 1 Science Credit; 1 Verified Science Credit with passing score on the End of Course SOL test This laboratory-oriented course is designed to provide students with a background in the biological concepts while experiencing proper experimental design and analysis.
 The course builds on concepts taught in Earth Science and uses these concepts to focus on the life processes within the cell such as photosynthesis, cellular respiration, and protein synthesis.
 Other units include cell reproduction, genetics, biotechnology, evolution, taxonomy, and ecology.
 Research skills, projects, and laboratory reports are utilized to assist students in developing higher level thinking skills.